 Today's Bible Reading: Luke 7

 And when the men had come to him, they said, "John the Baptist has sent us to you, saying, 'Are you the one who is to come, or shall we look for another?'"
 In that hour he healed many people of diseases and plagues and evil spirits, and on many who were blind he bestowed sight.
 And he answered them, "Go and tell John what you have seen and heard: the blind receive their sight, the lame walk, lepers are cleansed, and the deaf hear, the dead are raised up, the poor have good news preached to them.
 And blessed is the one who is not offended by me."
 (Luke 7:20-23)

 Reflecting and Thinking

 The title of today's devotional comes from 7:29.
 The people acknowledged that God's word was right, because they had been baptized by John.
 The opposite attitude is reflected in v.
-30: the Pharisees rejected God's purpose for themselves, because they had not been baptized by John.
-Two different results are described, apparently based on whether one had received and accepted the words of the Forerunner.
+30: the Pharisees rejected God's purpose for them, because they had not been baptized by John.
+Two different results are described, based on whether one has received and accepted the words of the Forerunner.
 How important is it that we be pliable when God's word comes to us?
 Why do some people today not acknowledge that God's way is right?
-How do these verses supply a commentary of explanation of what continues to occur today?
-Based on these verses, what would you do to help someone whom you wanted to acknowledge God's way as right?
+How do these verses supply a commentary or explanation of what continues to occur today?
+Based on these verses, what would you do to help someone acknowledge God's way as right?
 What would you say?
 What information would you share?
 What would you teach?

 Dear God, thank you for blessing our lives with faith.
 Thank you for helping us to see when we were blind and unseeing.
-Keep me near to you; keep me from falling.
-Help us to imitate the attitude of Jesus as we go forth with the power to touch, influence, and alter lives.
+Keep us near you; keep us from falling.
+Help us to imitate the attitude of Jesus as we go forth with his power to touch, influence, and alter lives.
 May we help others toward faith.
 In Jesus' name, Amen.